mikhailyatsenko/encryptnotes/README.md

 # This is my educational pet project.

-This is a backend for short message encryption service.
+This is a frontend for short message encryption service.
 Based on React, Node.js, Express.js + PostgreSQl

 How it works: http://encryptnotes.atwebpages.com/